farridav/django-jazzmin/docs/development.md

 ## Translations
-Working with translations in jazzmin is, a bit unorthadox, as we are overriding djangos templates, so it looks like we have a lot of strings that need translating, but in-fact they already have translation strings in Django, heres the process for dealing with translations, though we recommend not adding new strings that need translating if possible, and use suitable iconography instead (See [https://www.fontawesomecheatsheet.com/font-awesome-cheatsheet-5x/](https://www.fontawesomecheatsheet.com/font-awesome-cheatsheet-5x/)), or use a string that is already translated upstream in Django.
+Working with translations in jazzmin is, a bit unorthodox, as we are overriding djangos templates, so it looks like we have a lot of strings that need translating, but in-fact they already have translation strings in Django, heres the process for dealing with translations, though we recommend not adding new strings that need translating if possible, and use suitable iconography instead (See [https://fontawesome.com/icons?d=gallery&m=free](https://fontawesome.com/icons?d=gallery&m=free)), or use a string that is already translated upstream in Django.